 The University of Maine at Farmington offers a number of real-world, hands-on learning opportunities to help you connect your classroom studies to what may be your future work.
-In fact many of our academic programs actually require students to participate in an internship or internship-like activity (teaching practicum and student-teaching, for instance).
+In fact many of our academic programs actually require students to participate in an internship or internship-like activity (teaching practicum and student-teaching, paid research, for instance).

 At Farmington, you Learn by Doing